Back to Top

 - Name of films, videos, or slides, including date of production, name of sponsor or producer and catalog number.

-- If documentation of continuing education is invalid or incomplete, the licensee must correct the deficiency within 30 calendar days from the date of notice.
-Failure to correct the deficiency within the prescribed time constitutes grounds for disciplinary action.
+- If documentation of continuing education is invalid or incomplete, the licensee has 30 calendar days from the date of the deficiency notice to correct the deficiency and submit further documentation of completion of the required continuing education.

-- Misrepresentation of continuing education or failing to meet continuing education requirements or documentation may result in disciplinary action, which may include, but is not limited to assessment of a civil penalty and suspension or revocation of the license.
+- Misrepresentations of continuing education or failure to complete continuing education requirements may result in disciplinary action, which may include, but is not limited to assessment of a civil penalty and suspension or revocation of the license.

 Click on the email address in the upper right corner address block, attach the form and all required supporting documentation to the email and send.
 Please include the following items as attachments to your request:

 - Course agenda or outline (Including the breakdown of hours for each agenda item).